CesarChaMal/sportRadarExercise/README.md

 ## Overview

-This Live Football Scoreboard Library is designed to simulate real-time tracking of football matches.
-It provides functionalities to start new matches, update ongoing match scores, finish matches, and generate a summary of matches ordered by their total score and start times.
-The current version of the library is v0.2.0.
+This Live Football Scoreboard Library provides a simulation of real-time tracking for football matches.
+It offers functionalities to start matches, update scores, finish matches, and generate a sorted summary of matches.
+The library is now upgraded to version v0.3.0, which introduces support for basketball alongside improved strategies for scoring and state management.

 ## Version

-The current version of the Live Football Scoreboard Library is **v0.2.0**.
-This version builds upon the initial functionalities with the introduction of functional programming concepts, specifically for implementing flexible scoring strategies.
-It allows for dynamic changes in scoring rules based on match context, such as switching to extra time rules.
+The current version of the Live Football Scoreboard Library is **v0.3.0**.
+This version introduces basketball match management and enhancements in the scoring system to accommodate different sports.

 ## Features

-- **Start a Match**: Begin a match between two teams with an initial score of 0 – 0.
-Matches can now be started with specified scoring strategies to accommodate different phases of the game (e.g., normal time, extra time).
-- **Update Score**: Update the score of ongoing matches, with the applied scoring strategy determining how scores are modified.
-This offers flexibility for different types of matches and scoring rules.
+### Match Management
+- **Start a Match**: Initiate a football or basketball match specifying initial scores and strategies.
+- **Update Score**: Dynamically update the score during a match based on defined scoring strategies.
+- **Finish Match**: Conclude a match and update its status to finished.

+### Scoring Strategies
-- **Change Scoring Strategy**: Dynamically change the scoring strategy of a match in progress to adapt to different situations, such as moving from normal time to extra time scoring.
+- **Flexible Scoring Strategies**: Define scoring behaviors that can change dynamically during the match to reflect different phases like normal time or overtime.
-- **Finish Match**: Mark a match as finished, removing it from the list of active matches on the scoreboard.
-This concludes the tracking of the match in the system.
+- **Sport-Specific Strategies**: Implement sport-specific scoring strategies for football and basketball.

+### Match Summarization
-- **Get Summary**: Retrieve a sorted summary of active matches.
-The summary is sorted first by total score, and for matches with equal scores, by start time.
-This provides a clear overview of ongoing matches, making it easy to see which matches are most competitive or interesting.
+- **Get Summary**: Retrieve a summary of matches, sorted by total score and start time, providing insights into the most competitive and high-scoring games.

+### Observability
+- **Real-time Updates**: Utilize the observer pattern to notify all registered observers about changes in the match state or score.

 ## Design Patterns, Principles and Good Practices